Scientific actions

 DEVELOP AND IMPLEMENT A STRATEGY TO CONTROL PHOSPHORUS INPUTS

-The stock of phosphorus in the waters of the lake has decreased since the 1980s, as a result of a voluntary policy of reducing domestic and non-point source inputs.
-But the appearance of algae blooms show that this reduction is not sufficient.
+Phosphorus levels in the lake have fallen since the 1980s, as a result of a proactive policy to reduce domestic and non-point source inputs.
+But the appearance of algae blooms shows that this reduction is not enough.

-The growing demographic pressure and climate change make it essential to control phosphorus inputs in order to maintain, if not improve, the ecological state of the lake, which contributes to the quality of the services provided.
+Growing demographic pressure and climate change make it essential to control phosphorus inputs in order to maintain, or even improve, the lake's ecological status, which contributes to the quality of the services it provides.

-The assessment of the 3rd action plan of the CIPEL highlights two elements between 2011 and 2019: the fragility of the equilibrium of the Lake Geneva ecosystem, and the increasingly marked impact of climate change on the processes at work in this ecosystem.
+The assessment of CIPEL's 3rd action plan between 2011 and 2019 highlights two key elements: the fragile equilibrium of the Lake Geneva ecosystem, and the increasingly marked impact of climate change on the processes at work in this ecosystem.

-This assessment calls for the continuation, and even intensification, of the control of inputs to the lake, whether of nutrients or micropollutants, for the maintenance of a high level of monitoring efforts at a high level, and to continue the development of knowledge on the processes at work in the lake. knowledge of the processes at work in the lake.
+This assessment calls for continued, and even intensified, control of inputs to the lake, both in terms of nutrients and micropollutants. and micropollutants, to maintain monitoring efforts at a high level, and to continue developing knowledge of the processes at work in the lake.

 ACTION PLAN 2021-2030